 Scrap Metal Safety Tips: Scrap Smart & Safe

-Although many scrappers have most of the basic safety materials with them at all times, there is some other equipment that can be used to prevent injury while scrapping.
+Although many scrappers have most of the basic safety materials with them, there is some other equipment that can be used to prevent injury while scrapping.

 The Basics For Scrap Safety

-Gloves, eye protection and helmet.
+Gloves, eye protection, and helmet.
 These are the most common items that scrappers use while on the job.
-Glove are probably one of the most important items to have when handling scrap because of all the sharp edges and possibility of cutting yourself.
+Gloves are probably one of the most important items to have when handling scrap because of all the sharp edges and the possibility of cutting yourself.
 Always have eye protection handy for any debris that may kick up while taking apart your scrap.
 And helmets are always good to have to prevent any falling debris from hitting your noggin.

 Long sleeves and pants.
-It is always good to cover your legs especially while scrapping to prevent cuts and abrasions on your legs and if you can handle wearing long sleeves during the hot temperatures we suggest to do that to, to protect your arms.
+It is always good to cover your legs, especially while scrapping, to prevent cuts and abrasions on your legs, and if you can handle wearing long sleeves during the hot temperatures, we suggest doing that to protect your arms.

 Get Things Tied Down Safely

 Rope, chains, and bungees.
-Scrappers should always have something that they are able to tie down their material with.
+Scrappers should always have something that they can use to tie down their material with.
 Not only will you secure your scrap from slipping away while you drive to your next spot, but you will also prevent dangerous situations for the cars behind you if your material falls off.
-Be sure to have everything secure while you are loading your truck and you won’t have a headache later on.
+Be sure to have everything secure while loading your truck, and you won’t have a headache later on.

 Use The Right Equipment When Needed

 Harnesses, ladders, and spotters.
-While some may not go to extremes, there are scrappers that have to climb roofs or other higher places to take their scrap down.
-Be sure to have the proper harness on in case you slip and also have the proper ladder set up so you can make it up and down safely.
-If you can we suggest having another scrapper or friend with you to hold you or the ladder steady while scrapping at new heights.
+While some may not go to extremes, some scrappers have to climb roofs or other higher places to take their scrap down.
+Be sure to have the proper harness on in case you slip and have the proper ladder set up to make it up and down safely.
+If you can, we suggest having another scrapper or friend with you to hold you or the ladder steady while scrapping at new heights.

 Cell phone and first aid kit.
-It is always smart to have your cell phone with you while in case you get seriously injured, need help, could use a larger truck, or want to take pictures of your latest load.
+It is always smart to have your cell phone with you if you get seriously injured, need help, use a larger truck, or take pictures of your latest load.
 You can always use your cell phone to use the iScrap App while on the go to find a scrap yard near you or send your latest scrapping pictures/videos to [email protected].
-Having a first aid kit can also help with keeping your scrapping if you need to bandage up a cut or take some advil for your back.
+A first aid kit can also help keep you scrapping if you need to bandage up a cut or take some Advil for your back.

 Scrap Yard Safety

-While some of these tips may seem relevant for scrappers and those visiting scrap yards, there are several tips that apply to scrap yards and their workers too.
+While some of these tips may seem relevant for scrappers and those visiting scrap yards, several tips apply to scrap yards and their workers.
 The Institute of Scrap Recycling Industries (ISRI) also has plenty of resources and information available for yards to see the requirements needed for safety at their yards.